yorktronic/yorktronic.github.io/projects.md

 ---
 layout: page
-title: About Ty
+title: Projects
 permalink: /projects/
 ---

 Coming soon!
+For now, please check out the list of projects I have in the <a href="https://github.com/yorktronic/data_science" target="_blank">data-science repo</a> of my GitHub.